 - The armature current direction reverse

-- Motor turns in anti-clockwise direction exerting the counter torque to slow down the motor
+- Motor turns in an anti-clockwise direction exerting the counter-torque to slow down the motor

-- Motor speed reduce to zero.
-It is sensed with speed switch
+- Motor speed reduces to zero.
+It is sensed with a speed switch

-- Armature voltage switched off when speed of motor is zero.
+- Armature voltage is switched off when the speed of the motor is zero.

 How to Limit the armature current of DC Motor during plugging?

 A large armature current flow during plugging.
 In order to limit the armature current to a safe value, it is necessary to insert a resistance in the series with the armature while reversing the polarity of the armature supply voltage.